AdnanSiddique/mancala-kalaha/README.md

 2. Build mancala-kalaha-service:

-- Change the directory to **mancala-kalaha-service** and run ```bash ./mvnw clean install or .\mvnw clean install (Windows) ```.
+- Change the directory to **mancala-kalaha-service** and run ```./mvnw clean install or .\mvnw clean install (Windows) ```.
 This will take a while to download the dependencies and build the jar file.

-3. Run docker compose file:
+3. Change directory back to mancala-kalaha and run docker compose file:

     ```bash
     docker-compose -f docker-compose.yaml up